Battle of Bagavan: Battle

-The combined Armenian-Roman army met the invading Sassanid force near Bagavan.
+The combined Armenian-Roman army met the invading Sasanian force near Bagavan.
 According to Ammianus Marcellinus, the Romans initially withdrew to avoid combat, but were eventually forced to respond to the attacks of the Persian cavalry and won a decisive victory in the subsequent battle, inflicting heavy casualties on the Persians.
 Faustus of Byzantium gives considerable credit for the victory to sparapet Mushegh Mamikonian.
 Faustus also tells of how Urnayr of Albania asked Shapuh to let his contingent face the Armenian force, and how Mushegh engaged in single combat with Urnayr and wounded the Albanian king, but allowed him to escape with his life.
 This may indicate that the battle took place in a similar fashion as other battles where the Romans and their allies faced the Persians and their allies, with the Romans facing the Persians and the allies fighting each other.
 According to Faustus, King Pap did not take part in the battle and observed from Mount Npat together with Patriach Nerses at the request of the Roman generals.